 Threatening dismissal before any form of disciplinary process has begun, if the Settlement Agreement is rejected, also constitutes improper behaviour and will be disclosable to a Tribunal.
 The likelihood is that you will want to raise a grievance about this type of behaviour which, if not upheld, may result in your resigning and claiming constructive unfair dismissal.

 The Settlement Agreement will state the full breakdown of payments due to you and also whether any sums will be paid free of tax.
 A payment of up to £30,000 compensation can be paid without tax being deducted if it is an ex-gratia payment (compensatory rather than contractual payment).

-It is important that your solicitor checks your contract to make sure you receive the maximum sum in the most tax efficient way possible.
-Also, as it is usual for you to provide your employer with a tax indemnity in the Settlement Agreement, you need to be advised as to what tax you should expect to pay if HMRC challenges the payments made under this agreement.
+As it is usual for you to provide your employer with a tax indemnity in the Settlement Agreement, you need to be advised as to what tax you should expect to pay if HMRC challenges the payments made under this agreement.

 If you are due bonuses or commission then the amounts owed should be set out in the agreement.
 A solicitor should check your contract to ensure all contractual bonuses and commission are paid in full.

 Your solicitor will need to advise you in relation to ongoing loss of pension, particularly if you have a final salary pension.
 Pension contributions should continue during your notice period unless your contract says otherwise.
 If an arrangement is reached with your employer for a lump sum to be paid into your pension as part of the settlement terms then you may be able to benefit from this being paid free of tax.